wranjan4710/-STUDENTS-ACADEMIC-PERFORMANCE-2025/README.md

 # 🎓 Student Academic Performance Dashboard

-This project is a Streamlit-based web application used to analyze and predict student academic performance using subject marks and data visualization.
+A Streamlit-based dashboard project for analyzing student academic performance using data visualization and basic machine learning.

+This project helps users understand how different factors such as gender, parental education, lunch type, ethnicity, and test preparation courses affect student scores.

 ## Features